Sigmmma/c20/src/content/h2/tools/h2a-ek/h2c-tool/readme.md

 tool export-windows-font
 ```

+* output-directory - ???
+* font-file-(optional) - ???
+* typeface-name - ???
+* point-size - ???

 # Extract collision data
-Extracts import info from a collision tag to retrieve the original JMS used to create the tag.
-Import info is stripped after package so don't expect this command to do anything if it's missing.
+Extracts import info from a collision_model tag to retrieve the original JMS used to create the tag.
+Don't expect this command to do anything if there is no import info.

 ```sh
 # extract-collision-data <collision_model>